Telefonica/toolium/docs/mobile_configuration.rst

 ====================

-To choose mobile operating system in which Appium will execute the tests, configure *browser* property in *[Browser]* section in properties.cfg file with one of these values: iphone or android.
+To choose mobile operating system in which Appium will execute the tests, configure *browser* property in *[Browser]* section in properties.cfg file with one of these values: ios or android.

 The following example shows how to choose Android::